On this page:

 Regulating development helps us avoid or minimise future flood risks and impacts.

 The Victorian Planning Provisions (VPPs) is the template for local governments to use for consistent planning schemes.

 Each planning scheme has a mandatory policy planning framework that councils can include in their local planning policies.
 They can select from a series of standard zones and overlays.

-Information from flood studies allows councils, in consultation with catchment management authorities (CMAs) and Melbourne Water, to decide which flood zones/overlays are appropriate and to shape local planning policies to reflect the flood risk.
+Councils can use information from flood studies and can consult with catchment management authorities (CMAs) and Melbourne Water to decide on the appropriate flood zones or overlays.
+This helps shape local planning policies to reflect the flood risk.

-DEECA has prepared guidelines for assessing development proposals.
-Their purpose is to provide a clear, consistent and transparent process for managing land use and development in flood-affected areas in Victoria.
+We have guidelines for assessing development proposals.
+The guidelines provide a clear, consistent, transparent process for managing land use and development in flood-affected areas.

 Get more information on planning schemes and planning permits

 Learn more about planning schemes.